Relational Memory: Native In-Memory Accesses on Rows and Columns: H/W Design and Implementation

 \section{H/W Design and Implementation}

-The proposed design blurs the line separating row-stores and column-stores.
-In a nutshell, the goal is to have the data always physically stored in a single format (i.e., row-stores) and then interpose PL between CPUs and main memory to make such data \textit{appear} as a column-store when needed.
-Importantly, this is not done by reorganizing the data in the main memory but instead by re-defining the semantics of memory accesses performed by the CPU on the fly.
-The proposed \sysName acts as a \emph{data reorganization engine} that intercepts memory accesses performed by the CPU.
-The engine uses knowledge of the target relation's geometry to make the retrieved data appear as if they were initially stored in the most convenient format to execute the query at hand.
-Doing so allows the transformation of row-stores into compact data projections that can be efficiently propagated and used throughout the memory hierarchy.
+The goal of our design is to enable in-memory data storage in a single format (i.e., row-stores) while offering a \emph{reorganized view} of the same data with ideal locality.
+To do so, we interpose a PL engine between CPUs and main memory.
+The data organization in main memory never changes but the semantics of memory accesses performed by the CPUs are re-defined on the fly.
+The proposed \emph{data reorganization engine} goes under the name of \sysName.
+The engine uses knowledge of the target relation's geometry to make the retrieved data appear as if they were initially stored in compacted projections.